 PAC is open to almost any type of activity as long as the competition is sponsored by an organization that keeps official records, for up to one year, on the performance of all horses entered in the event.
 Keep in mind that for APHA to include the event in PAC, the recognized association, organization or affiliate must have a representative who agrees to keep records and will sign a verification form for the exhibitor.
 PAC events and breed point appointed events can be held in conjunction; however an exhibitor cannot earn points and credits in the same class.
 Credits from other breed or color registries that award national points will not count.

 Easy to enroll and report

-Although APHA membership is not required to enroll in PAC, you must be a member to receive any awards you earn from the association.
+You must be a member to receive credits and any awards you earn from the association.
 Even though you don't have to own the horse you compete on, annual enrollment of the horse in PAC is required.

 Once we have your enrollment form in the office you may begin earning credits.
 You will receive your PAC card and report form after your application is processed.

 When you go to your next Paint Alternative Competition, have fun and do your best.
 When you place in the event, see the show secretary or manager and present them with your official exhibitor report form.